-I suggest starting the track at Place Guillaume II, not only because of the convenient Knuedler parking lot under it, but because you can find the Luxembourg City Tourist Office right there and they can provide you with a free map, help you with the city’s Wi-fi and give you other tips in case you do not trust my own.
-But please, do.
+I suggest starting the track at Place Guillaume II, not only because of the convenient Knuedler parking lot under it, but because you can find the Luxembourg City Tourist Office right there and they can provide you with a free map, help you with the city’s Wi-fi and give you other tips to help you have the best time.
 Place Guillaume II is a central square named after the former King of the Netherlands and the Grand Duchy of Luxembourg.
 In Luxembourg, this place is better known as Knuedler.

 1) From Place Guillaume II (Knuedler) walk one minute (66 meters) to the Grand Ducal Palace.
 Guided tours are available every day in the summer until the 30th of August.

 The Grand Ducal Palace is used for the exercise of the official functions of the Grand Duke.
 But his residence and the Grand Duchess’s is actually in the castle of Colmar-Berg, 25 km north.

 2) Go around the palace, past the Église Saint-Michel and head to the beginning of the Chemin de la Corniche.
 And there you will find the best photo of the entire country.
 It does not matter how many times I have been there, every time I go I am struck by its beauty.
 By admiring the view from there, you will understand that the historic center sits on top of a huge rampart that served as a fortress for centuries.
 You can see the Neumünster Abbey, the Grund region below and the river Alzette.
 Click here to see a 360 degree view of the Chemin de la Corniche.